Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 man needs for a rational life (including a rational happiness, not just mere

-survival) in relationship to the world are only there because God built them
+survival) in relationship to the world that are only there because God built

 (Objectivism plainly agrees with the spirit of the 19th-century British